bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_redefine_property.md

-TypeError: can’t redefine non-configurable property “x”
+TypeError: can’t redefine non-configurable property "x”
 =======================================================

-The JavaScript exception “can’t redefine non-configurable property” occurs when it was attempted to redefine a property, but that property is [non-configurable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#properties).
+The JavaScript exception "can’t redefine non-configurable property” occurs when it was attempted to redefine a property, but that property is [non-configurable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#properties).

 Message
 -------